| Legend has that it was

 PLACES

-The most important historical monuments of the Mughals in Lahore
+OF INTEREST: The most important historical monuments of the Mughals in Lahore

 are the Royal Fort, the Badshahi mosque, the Tombs of Emperor